bbilly1/ryd-client/README.md

 ## Acknowledgement
-If you find this API usefull, please consider donating to the [project](https://returnyoutubedislike.com/donate).
+If you find this API useful, please consider donating to the [project](https://returnyoutubedislike.com/donate).